Skip to content

 What is a Promissory Note?

-A promissory note is an unconditional promise to pay a specified person a certain amount of money to another.
-A specific set of terms will bind this promise.
+A promissory note is an unconditional promise to pay a set sum of money.
+A specific set of terms will outline how and when the payment must be made.

-Historically, promissory notes developed before official banknotes.
+Historically, promissory notes developed before official banknotes were introduced.
 This is because they were more convenient than carrying around coins.

 Modern banknotes are structured in a similar way to promissory notes, and even bear words such as ‘I promise to pay the bearer the sum of…’.